Imagine this. It is the first week of January 2026.

 This is the secret weapon of the Borsa Italiana BTP.
 In Italy, taxes on financial gains can be heavy—usually 26% for stocks, bank accounts, and corporate bonds.

-But BTPs?
-They are taxation (Tassazione BTP) at a preferential rate of only 12.5%
+But BTPs are special.
+They are subject to taxation (Tassazione BTP) at a preferential rate of only 12.5%.

 3. The "Minusvalenze" Strategy (Tax Loss Harvesting)

-Here is a scenario I see often: A client bought technology stocks or reckless ETFs in 2023 or early 2024 and sold them at a loss.
+Here is a scenario I see often in my office: A client bought technology stocks or reckless ETFs back in 2024 or 2025 and sold them at a loss when the market dipped.
 Now they have a “fiscal credit” (minusvalenza) in their tax drawer.

 The problem?
 You cannot use dividends or ETF distributions to offset these losses.
 You need “Redditi Diversi.”